What Is a Doctor of Osteopathy or D.O.?

-Just like an M.D., a D.O. is a fully trained and Board certified physician who is licensed to prescribe medication, perform surgery, and practice medicine.
-A D.O. will use the same methods to diagnose and treat your symptoms; however, they place a special emphasis on using non-surgical manual manipulation to restore proper body alignment, flexibility, and strength.
+Just like an M.D., a D.O. is a fully trained and board certified physician who is licensed to prescribe medication, perform surgery, and practice medicine.
+A D.O. will use the same methods to diagnose and treat your symptoms; however, they place a special emphasis on using non-surgical manual manipulation to diagnose and/or restore proper body alignment, flexibility, and strength.
+A D.O. utilizes a more holistic approach rather than just addressing specific symptoms.

 Dr. Khyber Zaffarkhan uses his hands and his extensive knowledge of the human body to diagnose and treat problems with the skeletal system, muscles, nerves, and blood flow.
 Trained in many different types of osteopathic manipulation, he puts the skeletal structures back into alignment using appropriate manipulation techniques.
 Once aligned, the nerves can stop being pinched, muscles will relax, and blood flow is normalized so the body can begin to heal itself.

-Chiropractors focus all of their attention on vertebral subluxations, or misalignments of the spine.
-In addition to correcting skeletal alignment, Dr. Khyber Zaffarkhan uses non-surgical osteopathic manual manipulation to care for your muscles, tendons, nerves, and blood flow.
-As a fully licensed, Board certified physician, Dr. Zaffarkhan prescribes medication and creates a personalized treatment plan to manage your recovery.
+Chiropractors focus all of their attention on vertebral subluxations, or misalignment of the spine.
+In addition to correcting skeletal alignment, Dr. Z uses non-surgical osteopathic manual manipulation to care for your joints, muscles, tendons, nerves, and blood flow.
+As a fully licensed, board certified physician, Dr. Z prescribes medication and creates a personalized treatment plan to manage your recovery.

 What Can I Expect During a Consultation with Dr. Zaffarkhan?

-Dr. Zaffarkhan will spend time with you taking a thorough personalized history and answering all of your questions.
+Dr. Z will spend time with you taking a thorough personalized history and answering all of your questions.
 He will perform a physical, assess your current symptoms, and develop a customized treatment plan.
-If necessary, Dr. Z will prescribe medication and order necessary diagnostic tests.
+If necessary, he will prescribe medication and order necessary diagnostic tests.

 How Many Doctor’s Appointments Will I Need?